taskrabbit/forklift/readme.md

 ## What?

 [Forklift](https://github.com/taskrabbit/forklift) is a ruby gem that makes it easy for you to move your data around.
 Forklift can be an integral part of your datawarehouse pipeline or a backup too.
 Forklift can collect and collapse data from multiple sources or accross a source.
-In forklift's first version, it was only a mySQL tool.
+In forklift's first version, it was only a MySQL tool.
 Now, you can create [transports]() to deal with the data of your choice.

 ## What does TaskRabbit use this for?